3 drivers of innovation: customers, product, service

 - Service innovation: definition and example.

-The drivers of innovations are customers, product and service.
+The drivers of innovations are customers, products and services.

 The first step on your path toward innovation should be deciding where to focus your efforts.